SIS-SS 2020: The 3rd IEEE International Workshop on Smart IoT Sensors & Social Systems for eHealth & Well-Being Applications

 In the healthcare domain, the increasing use and deployment of IoT devices make patient information exposed to cyber-threats aiming to exploit security vulnerabilities affecting those devices.
 New techniques, mechanisms, and policies are required to ensure security and privacy of sensitive and critical data generated by IoT sensors, especially when data are exchanged between different units of the same health organisation.

 Paper proposals on IoT systems, Apps and Social Services with the application on eHealth and Well-Being are welcome.
 The papers can address both practical and theoretical arguments, and they can cover topics from device development and resource tuning, to system design, optimisation and security.
 Articles on data collection, fusion, mining of health and well-being information, as well as on gamification and smart wearable systems are welcome too.

 Researchers and practitioners all over the world, from both academia and industry, working in the areas of embedded and IoT systems, mobile applications, social applications and data management are invited to discuss state of the art solutions, novel issues, recent developments, applications, methodologies, techniques, experience reports, and tools for the development of Smart IoT and Social systems for eHealth and Well-Being applications.
 Topics of interest include, but are not limited to, the following:

 - IoT systems design for biometric and environmental parameters monitoring,

-- Network of IoT systems: design, implementation and optimization,
+- Networks of IoT systems: design, implementation and optimisation,

 - Algorithms for distributed data collection in BANs,